 Vikings' Brandon Zylstra: Not expected to play Saturday

-Zylstra (undisclosed) is not expected to play in Saturday's preseason game at Denver.
+Zylstra (hamstring) is not expected to play in Saturday's preseason game, the team's official web site announced.

-The former Canadian Football League player has had a strong camp and may have a lead on a final roster spot.
-However, he'll sit out this game with that is reportedly a minor injury.
+Zylstra returned to practice this week, but the Vikings are going to hold him out of game action another week.
+Unfortunately that will give him just two games to try and win a roster spot.

 Fantasy Football Today Newsletter